 Hauraki Gulf & Islands Hauraki Gulf is dotted with more than 50 islands, many of which are easily accessible by ferry from downtown Auckland.
-Each island has its own unique character: Waiheke offers wine-tasting and great beaches, Tiritiri Matangi is a sanctuary for native birds and Kawau is home to historic Mansion House.
+Each island has its own unique character: Waiheke offers wine-tasting and great beaches, Tiritiri Matangi is a wildlife sanctuary, and Kawau is home to historic Mansion House.

 Whether you’re after a day’s sailing on its iconic harbour, visiting wine country, in need of a culture fix at one of its numerous galleries or a spot of pampering at a day spa, Auckland never disappoints.
-Get out on the water in the City of Sails with 360 Discovery, America’s Cup Sailing Experience, Auckland Jet Boat Tours, Auckland Whale & Dolphin Safari, Fergs Kayaks, Fullers Ferries & Island Tours, and the Pride of Auckland.
-Get cultured at the city’s Auckland Art Gallery Toi o Tamaki, Auckland Museum at the Auckland Domain, Museum of Transport and Technology in Western Springs or the Voyager New Zealand Maritime Museum down at Viaduct Harbour.
-Rest & relax at Chuan Spa at the Langham Auckland or East Day Spa at SKYCITY.
-Check out iconic sights at Manurewa’s Auckland Botanic Gardens, the Sky Tower, and the Stardome Observatory at One Tree Hill Domain.
+Get out on the water in the City of Sails with 360 Discovery, America’s Cup Sailing, Auckland Jet Boat Tours, Fergs Kayaks and Fullers Ferries & Island Tours.
+Get cultured at the city's Auckland Art Gallery Toi o Tamaki, Auckland Museum at the Auckland Domain, Museum of Transport and Technology in Western Springs or the New Zealand Maritime Museum down at Viaduct Harbour.
+Rest and relax at Chuan Spa at the Langham Auckland or East Day Spa at SKYCITY.
+Check out iconic sights at Manurewa's Auckland Botanic Gardens, the Sky Tower, and the Stardome Observatory at One Tree Hill Domain.
 Get adventurous at Auckland Bridge Climb & Bungy, SkyJump or SkyWalk 360.
-Other activity options include Auckland Zoo, Kelly Tarlton’s Antarctic Encounter & Underwater World, Otara Market, and theme park action at Rainbow’s End in Manukau.
+Other activity options include Auckland Zoo, Kelly Tarlton’s Sea Life, Otara Market and theme park action at Rainbow’s End in Manukau.

 Heading out West Walkers should hike the Hillary Trail at Waitakere Ranges Regional Park.
 Also popular is biking at Woodhill Mountain Bike Park.
 Go canyoning with Canyonz or try surfing with Muriwai Surf School.
 Wineries in West Auckland include Coopers Creek and Kumeu River.

-North of the Harbour Bridge Just north of Orewa are the popular hot pools at Waiwera Thermal Spa Resort.
-Inland is Puhoi Historic Village where you can paddle on the Puhoi River with Puhoi River Canoe Hire.
+North of the Harbour Bridge At Puhoi Historic Village you can paddle on the Puhoi River with Puhoi River Canoe Hire.
 Also popular is Snowplanet, an indoor ski slope.

 Matakana Wine Country To explore the wineries, join a guided tour or pick up a trail map at Matakana and hit the road.
-Ascension Wine Estate, Brick Bay Wines at Snells Beach and Ransom Wines at Mahurangi are worth a look.
+Ascension Wine Estate and Brick Bay Wines at Snells Beach are worth a look.
 Explore the Goat Island Marine Reserve at Leigh with Glass Bottom Boat or Goat Island Dive.
-Other things to do include the Matakana Farmers’ Market, Sheepworld or riding with Pakiri Beach Horse Riding.
+Other things to do include the Matakana Village Farmers’ Market, Sheepworld or riding with Pakiri Beach Horse Riding.

 Hauraki Gulf & Islands Pay a visit to Kawau Island Mansion House or Stony Batter Historic Reserve.
-Go kayaking with Aotea Kayaks or Ross Adventures.
+Go kayaking with Auckland Sea Kayaks.
 Exploring the Waiheke wineries is a popular pastime.
 Try Goldie Wines or Saratoga Estate.

 With buzzing bars and clubs and international cuisine offerings, Auckland’s restaurant and bar scene is one of New Zealand’s finest.
-Enjoy unique culinary experiences with or at the Auckland Fish Market, and Great Taste Tours.
+Enjoy unique culinary experiences at the Auckland Fish Market and Big Foody Tours.
 Time for a coffee?
-In Ponsonby, try Agnes Curran, Dizengoff or Landreth & Co.
-Over in Newmarket, Baci Lounge satisfies caffeine-fiends and bibliophiles alike, while Zarbo is nothing short of an institution.
-In Parnell, try The Strawberry Alarm Clock and in Kingsland, which has established itself as a must-visit destination for coffee lovers, head to Shaky Isles and The Fridge.
-Back in the central city, Revive is good for healthy lunches.
+In Ponsonby, try Agnes Curran and Dizengoff.
+Over in Newmarket, Crackskull’s Coffee and Books satisfies caffeine fiends and bibliophiles alike.
+In Kingsland, which has established itself as a must-visit destination for coffee lovers, head to The Fridge.
+Back in the central city, Revive Vegan Café is good for healthy lunches.

-Bars & entertainment For major stage events, look up the Aotea Centre, The Civic, Auckland Town Hall and Aotea Square at The Edge.
-Also look for world-class events at SKYCITY Theatre and big-name concerts at Vector Arena in Parnell.
-Catch live theatre at Civic Theatre or Maidment Theatre in the city.
+Bars & entertainment For major stage events, look up the Aotea Centre, The Civic, Auckland Town Hall and Aotea Square.
+Also look for world-class events at SKYCITY Theatre and big-name concerts at Spark Arena in Parnell.
 See the latest on the big screen at Academy Cinemas or Event Cinemas Queen Street.
 For a night out sipping wine and/or cocktails, the Bellini Hilton Auckland is a good pick.
-Suitably swanky, Bellini occupies an enviable location at the Hilton.
-Other cool spots to try include: Agents & Merchants at Britomart, Red Hummingbird and – quite literally the coolest place in town – ice bar Freddy’s Ice House.
+Suitably swanky, Bellini occupies an enviable location.
+Other cool spots to try include Agents & Merchants at Britomart and The Churchill, a gin and champagne bar on the rooftop of the new Four Points by Sheraton.
 Hungry?
 For late-night eats, get along to celeb chef Peter Gordon’s Bellota Tapas Bar at SKYCITY.
 The tapas menus are also good at Dida’s Wine Lounge & Tapas Bar in Herne Bay and Mezze Bar.
-If you’re after something more substantial, try gastro pubs Northern Steamship Co or Squid Row Gastro Bar for hearty food and gourmet brews.
-Night-spots renowned for live music include Cassette Number Nine, Khuja and Kings Arms Tavern.
-If you’re after full-on dance energy, head to Ink & Coherent on Karangahape Road (or “K Road” as it’s known to the locals).
+If you’re after something more substantial, try gastro pubs Northern Steamship Co or The Postman’s Leg for hearty food and gourmet brews.
+Night-spots renowned for live music include Cassette Number Nine.
+If you’re after full-on dance energy, head to Ink & Coherent on Karangahape Road (or ‘K Road’ as it's known to the locals).

-From swanky 5-star hotels and boutique lodgings through to B&Bs, holiday parks and backpackers, there’s an Auckland accommodation option to suit everyone.
-Choice Auckland hotels include Amora Hotel Auckland, Auckland City Hotel – Hobson St, City Central Hotel, Hilton Auckland, Hotel Grand Chancellor Auckland Airport, Hotel Grand Chancellor Auckland City, SKYCITY Grand Hotel, SKYCITY Hotel, Sudima Auckland Airport, and The Quadrant Hotel Auckland.
-For guest & hosted options, investigate Stafford Villa at Birkenhead Point and The Great Ponsonby Arthotel, or if you’re after good self contained & serviced providers, there’s Best Western Ellerslie International Motor Inn, Quality Hotel Parnell, and Quest Newmarket.
-For good cheaper options, look to the Manukau Top 10 Holiday Park or centrally-located backpacker operators Base Auckland, Nomads Auckland, or Nomads Fat Camel.
+From swanky five-star hotels and boutique lodgings through to B&Bs, holiday parks and backpackers, there’s an Auckland accommodation option to suit everyone.
+Choice Auckland hotels include Amora Hotel Auckland, Auckland City Hotel – Hobson St, Hilton Auckland, Hotel Grand Chancellor, SKYCITY Grand Hotel, SKYCITY Hotel, Sudima Auckland Airport, and The Quadrant Hotel Auckland.
+For guest and hosted options, investigate Stafford Villa at Birkenhead Point and The Great Ponsonby Arthotel, or if you're after good self-contained and serviced providers, there's Ellerslie International Hotel and Conference Centre, Quality Hotel Parnell and Quest Newmarket.
+For good cheaper options, look to the Auckland North Shore Motels & Holiday Park or centrally located backpacker operators Base Auckland, Nomads Auckland or Fat Camel Backpackers.

 Heading Out West In Piha, try Black Sands Lodge for apartments or Piha Beachstay for backpacking.
-At Muriwai, try Muriwai Beach Motor Camp.
+At Muriwai, try Muriwai Beach Campground.

 North of the Harbour Bridge Look for hotel, motel or B&B accommodation in Devonport, Takapuna and Orewa.
 In Takapuna try the Emerald Inn, Takapuna Beach Holiday Park or The Spencer on Byron Hotel.
-In Orewa there’s Orewa Backpackers at Hatfields Beach.
+In Orewa there's Pillows Lodge, which also has backpackers accommodation.

-Hauraki Gulf & Islands On Waiheke Island, try Lavender Hill’s lodge in Church Bay, The Boatshed Boutique Seaside Hotel at Little Oneroa or The Sands Waiheke Island apartments and villas.
+Hauraki Gulf & Islands On Waiheke Island, try Lavender Hill, The Boatshed Boutique Seaside Hotel at Little Oneroa or The Sands Waiheke Island apartments and villas.
 On Great Barrier Island, try Earthsong Lodge or Orama Oasis for backpacking and holiday park facilities.

 For more information out West, visit the Arataki Visitor Centre on Scenic Drive, Oratia.
-If you’re north of the Harbour Bridge talk to the friendly folk at Devonport i-SITE at 3 Victoria Road, Takapuna i-SITE at 49 Hurstmere Road or Orewa i-SITE at 214A Hibiscus Coast Highway.
-When traversing the Matakana Wine Country, swing by the Matakana Information Centre in Matakana Village or the Warkworth i-SITE on Baxter Street.
-When island-hopping hop into Waiheke Island i-SITE at 118 Ocean View Road in Oneroa.
+If you're north of the Harbour Bridge, talk to the friendly folk at Devonport Information Centre at 15 Victoria Road.
+When traversing the Matakana Wine Country, swing by the Matakana Information Centre in Matakana Village or the Warkworth Information Centre on Baxter Street.